-Tame Impala finally returns after five years with The Slow Rush.
+Tame Impala finally return after five years with The Slow Rush.
 Following up 2015’s grandiose, effervescent Currents seemed like a nearly impossible task, but Kevin Parker pulled it off, although The Slow Rush falls a bit short of greatness.

 It’s difficult to talk about The Slow Rush without bringing up Parker’s previous album.
 Much like how Innerspeaker paved the way for Lonerism, The Slow Rush sounds more like the album that comes before Currents, not after.
 The Slow Rush does have some moments of brilliance, though.
 It’s far groovier and danceable than anything Parker’s done before.
 In fact, this could be Tame Impala’s club album.